 Sunrise at Haleakala

-If you have energy after your drive along the Road to Hana yesterday, you can start of extremely early to witness the stunning sunrise from the top of Haleakala.
+If you have energy after your drive along the Road to Hana yesterday, you can start off extremely early to witness the stunning sunrise from the top of Haleakala.
 What is Haleakala?
 Haleakala the dormant volcano that dominates the topography and geography of east Maui, and has been protected as Haleakala National Park since 1961.
 I haven’t personally visited Haleakala for sunset but got some insider tips from friends who have gone many times.

 Watching the sunrise from the top of Haleakala is one of the most popular things to do on Maui, but it definitely requires advance planning.
 First off, you need to make a reservation for Haleakala sunrise – it’s only $1 but secures your permit to enter the National Park from 3 to 7am.
 You’ll still have to separately pay for your park admission ($30) or use your America The Beautiful National Parks Annual Pass.